OctopusDeploy/docs/docs/administration/managing-users-and-teams/security-and-un-scoped-variables.md

 ---
-title: Security and unscoped variables
+title: Security and Unscoped Variables
 description: Rationale behind limited user access to unscope variables if their access is restricted to specific environments.
 position: 1
 ---